Our charity law team explains the key legal issues that charities must consider when devising a social media policy.

 Genuine specialists providing expert legal support to third sector organisations in achieving their charitable and social objectives.

-Hundreds of thousands of charities, not for profits and social enterprises contribute billions to the economy, employ millions of people and have increasingly stepped up to provide services upon which communities rely, despite sustained funding cuts, culture wars and regulatory pressures.
+Hundreds of thousands of charities, not-for-profits and social enterprises contribute billions to the economy, employ millions of people and have increasingly stepped up to provide services that communities rely on, despite sustained funding cuts, culture wars and regulatory pressures.

 True charity law expertise

-Our specialist charities, not for profit and social enterprise team is recognised by The Legal 500 as the leading team of experts in the North West, with a national reputation for providing accurate, pragmatic and commercially focused advice.
+Our specialist charities, not for profit and social enterprise team is recognised by the Legal 500 as 'nothing short of exceptional' and the leading team of experts in the North West, with a national reputation for providing accurate, pragmatic and commercially focused advice.

-The team is spearheaded by ‘Leading Individual’ and experienced charity lawyer Graeme Hughes, who has practised exclusively in charity law since qualifying in 2010.
-He’s supported by “outstanding” charity lawyer Imogen Trafford, who advises on an extensive range of issues including matters involving the Charity Commission.
+The team is spearheaded by ‘Leading Partner’ and experienced charity lawyer Graeme Hughes, who has practised exclusively in charity law since qualifying in 2010.
+He’s supported by “outstanding” 'Leading Associate' and charity law specialist Imogen Trafford, who advises on an extensive range of issues including matters involving the Charity Commission.

 All members of our team are individually recognised as leaders in their field and draw on the experience they’ve gained in acting exclusively for VCSE organisations of all shapes and sizes, as well as (in some cases) experience from legal and regulatory roles at the Charity Commission.

 Our friendly and approachable team is always available to clients.
-We have many valued and longstanding relationships with charities of all sizes that operate both domestically and overseas.
+We have many valued and longstanding relationships with charities of all sizes spanning the entire sector, both domestically and internationally.

 This includes museums, research organisations, grant-making foundations, religious organisations, social and healthcare providers, educational institutions, registered providers of social housing, youth and community centres and sports organisations (including charities associated with professional sports clubs).

-Backed-up by the extensive capabilities of a full-service law firm, our team can advise on your every legal need including property matters, employment issues, contracts, intellectual property and litigation.
+Backed-up by the extensive capabilities of our full-service law firm, our multidisciplinary team can advise on your every legal need including property matters, employment issues, contracts, intellectual property, internal disputes and litigation.

 Meet our team